The Major Problems in the U.S. Healthcare System

 Alongside the shortage of primary care physicians, there is also a shortage of specialists in the U.S. healthcare system.
 Specialists, such as cardiologists, oncologists, and neurologists, possess the expertise to diagnose and treat complex medical conditions.
 Limited access to specialists can result in delayed diagnoses, prolonged wait times for specialized care, and suboptimal management of complex health issues.
 Addressing the specialist shortage requires strategies such as expanding specialty residency programs, offering incentives for physicians to practice in underserved areas, and utilizing telemedicine to connect patients with specialists remotely.

-See also Understanding the Australian Healthcare System
+See also Building a Strong Community Healthcare System

 Nursing shortages